“I sometimes call myself a curator of one of the best college golf architectural museums anywhere,” he says.

 Because of the sheer expanse of the property and the fact that his staff is smaller than those at many comparable courses, Ramsay strives daily to get the most out of his budget.
-POLYON allows him to do that even though it is a premium product and more expensive than some of its competitors.
+POLYON fertilizer allows him to do that even though it is a premium product.

 “It’s worth spending some extra money if it’s a premium product,” he says.
 “But there are efficiencies with the environment because your nitrogen source is captured.
 There are efficiencies as far as managing my staff because I can just put it out once and it’s good for the period I need it.

-The same can be said of acelepryn, Ramsey’s insecticide of choice.
+The same can be said of Acelepryn, Ramsey’s insecticide of choice.
 “It is one of the more expensive products going,” Ramsay says.
-“But it is safest insecticide that has ever been designed.
-We make a lot of decisions based on the environment and our thresholds for aesthetic diseases.
+“But it is the safest insecticide that has ever been designed.
+We make a lot of decisions based on the environment and our thresholds for aesthetic diseases."

 Ramsey notes that he, his staff, and the university, are committed to protecting the environment.